ocramred/max_patches/README.md

 Most patches are for basic tasks which I needed many times.

 ## Basic Patches

+- a simple patch for testing the functionality of your multichannel speaker setup
 01_speaker_test
-- a simple patch for testing the functionality of your multichannel speaker setup

-02_videoplayer_multichn
+- Playing Video and Multichannel-Audio in Sync 02_videoplayer_multichn